This text is translated into Russian by google automatic human level neural machine.

 Photo: TASS / RIF-2017

-Chukotka Autonomous Region (PJSC) is the most polar, the coldest and, perhaps, the most exotic of all Far Eastern subjects of the Russian Federation.
-And yet - one of the most disciplined in financial terms: in the structure of the Chukotka government debt there are no bank loans and loans in the form of securities, only budget loans from the federal center.
-And in two years the regional government was able to reduce the debt on them by 22%, by the end of the same year the amount of the debt would decrease by more than a third.
-Due to what?
-EastRussia, the governor of Chukotka, Roman Kopin, told about this, as well as about the features of the development of a unique region.
+Chukotka Autonomous Okrug (ChAO) is the most polar, coldest and, perhaps, the most exotic of all the Far Eastern regions of the Russian Federation.
+And yet - one of the most disciplined in financial terms: in the structure of the state debt of Chukotka there are no bank loans and borrowings in the form of securities, only budget loans from the federal center.
+Moreover, in two years the regional government was able to reduce the debt on them by 22%, by the end of the year the amount of debt will decrease by more than a third.
+By what means?
+Governor of Chukotka Roman Kopin told EastRussia about this, as well as about the peculiarities of the development of a unique region.